Sky lantern: Portugal and Brazil

 In Brazil, sky lanterns (balão in Portuguese) were a traditional feature of the winter holidays (Festas Juninas) at the end of June.
 It is claimed that custom was brought to Brazil from Portugal by colonists in the 16th century, and is still strong in Portugal, especially in Porto.
 The June holidays tradition also includes firecrackers and fireworks, another Chinese invention; so it is conjectured that these elements may have been brought from China by Portuguese explorers around 1500.
 The design and customs of Brazilian sky lanterns are modified to suit their festivals.

 Bartolomeu de Gusmão, using a large-scale version of these lanterns, was the first man to fly a hot air balloon on 8 August 1709, in the hall of the Casa da Índia in Lisbon, Portugal, long before the Montgolfier brothers.

 Brazilian sky lanterns are usually made by small groups of children and adolescents; but adults sometimes joined the effort, especially for the larger and more elaborate balloons.
 The launching of a large lantern, which could be one or two metres across, would usually require the cooperation of several people, to hold the balloon fully stretched until it was fully inflated.
 Lanterns with 20 metres or more and loaded with firecrackers and large flags are not uncommon.

 Since 1998 launching lanterns has been an environmental crime in Brazil, punishable by up to 3 years in jail.

 Taiwan

-Pingxi District in New Taipei City of Taiwan holds an annual Lantern Festival in which sky lanterns are released into the night sky with people's wishes written, to send the wishes and messages to God.
-The Lantern Festival is also known as the 15th day of Chinese New Year, the last day of celebration for Chinese New Year.
+Pingxi District in New Taipei City of Taiwan holds an annual Sky Lantern Festival during which sky lanterns are released into the night sky with people's wishes written on them, to send the wishes and messages to God.
+The Sky Lantern Festival has traditionally been held on the 15th day of Chinese New Year, the last day of its celebration.
+Due to very popular demands and extreme congestions, the event is now spread over two days—on the 15th day of Chinese New Year and a week before that day.
+In 2024, the dates were February 17 and February 24.
+Sky lanterns are released in organized waves, sending over 1,000 of them into the heavens on each night of the event.